green7ea/blog/README.md

 - function B
   - push the address of the previous stack frame
-  - push values of registers that this function uses (so they can be restored)
+  - push values of registers that this function uses
   - push space for local variables
   - do the necessary computation
-  - restore the registers
+  - restore the registers to the previous state
   - restore the previous stack frame
   - store the function result
   - jump to the return address